Safe Infant Sleep

 Tips for Safe Sleep

-Breastfeed for the best protection.
-Breastfeeding reduces the risk of SIDS and many other health problems.
+- Breastfeed for as long as possible.
+Human milk reduces the risk of SIDS and many other health problems.

-Avoid alcohol and illicit drug use during and after pregnancy.
-Both increase your child’s risk of SIDS.
+- Avoid alcohol, marijuana, opioids and illicit drug use during and after pregnancy.

-Avoid devices marketed to reduce SIDS.
-This includes wedges, positioners, special sleep surfaces and home-monitoring equipment.
+- Avoid devices marketed to reduce SIDS.
+This includes wedges, positioners, special sleep surfaces and home cardiorespiratory monitors.
 There is no evidence that they are safe or effective.